 The National Study of Health and Wellbeing, also known as the Adult Psychiatric Morbidity Survey (APMS), runs every 7 years.
 Since 1993, it's been finding out how everyday stresses, strains and joys affect the health of people living in England.

-The 2014 survey was the fourth in this series of surveys and aimed to interview around 7,500 adults aged 16 and over from across England.
-The survey findings help to inform and improve local and national planning for health and support services.
+The 2021 survey will be the 5th in this series of surveys and aims to interview around 8,000 adults aged 16 and over from across England.
+The survey findings will inform and improve local and national planning for health and support services.

 Why we do this survey

 Data from this survey helps doctors and other health professionals get a clearer picture of the nation's health and wellbeing.
 It gives them the information to make the right choices for the future.
 The survey findings provide detailed information and analyses on the prevalence of both treated and untreated psychiatric disorders in the adult population (aged 16 and over).